rachelcurb/PBI_Mock_IPA_Dashboard/README.md

 ***Alpha IPA Page:***
-_(Descriptions below apply to all other pages that depict each IPA)_
+_(Descriptions below apply to all other pages that depict each susbsequent IPA)_
  * Users are shown data from patients who insurances are exclusively affiliated with Alpha IPA
  * It depicts average number of authorization approvals, which can be a significant metric to present to stakeholders who seek to know a significant factor in why patients are not being provided services
  * It also depicts a line chart that compares how many patients were referred for therapy and how many ultimately received services